ShinyDratini/web-scraping-data-mining/README.md

 Product URL
 2. Pagination

-The scraper dynamically generates catalogue URLs rather than manually visiting each page.
+Rather than manually visiting each page, Python dynamically generates the page URLs.

 page-1.html
 page-2.html
 page-3.html
 ...

-This allows the same extraction logic to be applied across multiple catalogue pages.
+This allows the same scraping logic to be applied across multiple pages.

-3. Product Page Extraction
+3. Individual Product Pages

-Each extracted product URL is then used to access the corresponding individual book page.
+The scraper follows each extracted product URL to collect additional information.

-Additional information is collected from the product information table and breadcrumb navigation, including:
+Catalogue
+    │
+    ├── Book A → Product Page A
+    ├── Book B → Product Page B
+    ├── Book C → Product Page C
+    └── ...

+The individual pages provide:

 Category
 UPC
 Tax
 Number of reviews
 Inventory quantity

-This introduces a second level of scraping:

-Catalogue
-   │
-   ├── Book A ──→ Product Page A
-   ├── Book B ──→ Product Page B
-   ├── Book C ──→ Product Page C
-   └── ...
 🧹 Data Cleaning

-Raw web data requires transformation before it can be analysed.

 Price

-Currency symbols are removed and prices are converted from strings to numeric values.
+Prices are converted from text into numeric values.

-"£51.77" → 51.77
+£51.77 → 51.77
 Rating

-Ratings stored in HTML classes are mapped to numeric values.
+Ratings stored as HTML classes are converted into numerical values.

 One   → 1
 Two   → 2